pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 * legacy referral response: A response with an NS RRset in the AUTHORITY section, plus all relevant DNSSEC records
 * legacy resolver: A resolver which does not follow the DELEG protocol
 * DELEG-aware: An authoritative server or resolver that follows the protocol defined in this document
+* DELEG-unaware: An authoritative server or resolver that does not (yet) follow the protocol defined in this document

 # DELEG and DELEGI Record Types